 Welcome to Applied Behavior Analysis Programs Guide.
 We are a free resource whose mission is to provide high-quality information for those considering a degree in this field.

 According to Centers for Disease Control and Prevention (CDC), an estimated one in 68 children now has an autism spectrum disorder (ASD).
-As the number of children diagnosed with ASDs has exploded, so has the interest in applied behavioral analysis, a therapeutic treatment approach that has been repeatedly demonstrated to be effective in helping children with autism.
+As the number of children diagnosed with autism spectrum disorders has exploded, so has the interest in applied behavioral analysis (ABA).
+ABA is a therapeutic treatment approach with a broad application.
+It has also been repeatedly demonstrated to be effective in helping children and adults with autism.

 - Top 20 Best Applied Behavior Analysis Programs

 - Top 20 Online Applied Behavior Analysis Bachelor’s Degree and BCaBA Coursework Programs

 - Top 25 Online Master’s in Autism Spectrum Disorder (ASD)